mleone13/What-s-For-Dinner/README.md

 Created by Samantha Gibbs, Ernesto Martinez and Mary Leone

+Ernesto-Cocktail API-The Cocktail DB
+Mary-Recipe API-Spoonacular
+Samantha-LocalStorage & Styling

 1. User enters site
-2. User types in main ingredient for recipe on left side of page
-   a.
-Recipe populates on page
-3. User clicks button for random cocktail generator
-   a.
-Cocktail populates on right side of page
-4. Latest recipe is stored in local storage so user can retrieve what they pulled last
+2. User has two button options.
+The first is to generate a meal recipe and the second is to generate a cocktail.
+3. When the user clicks on the meal recipe button, they also have a save button option to save the recipe into local storage.

 User Story:
-As a person searching for what to eat for dinner I want a website that can help me figure it out Given I am unsure of what to make for dinner then I am sea When I enter the website I expect to have a recipe generated Then a food and cocktail recipe is generated
+As a person searching for what to eat for their next meal, I want a website that can help me figure it out Given I am unsure of what to make for my meal, then I go to the Your Next Meal website.

-GIVEN a recipe dashboard with dietary inputs.
-WHEN I search for an ingredient or dietary requirement THEN I am presented with a suggestion of different food and cocktail recipes.
+When I enter the website I expect to have a recipe generated Then a food and cocktail recipe is generated.